carpentries/maintainer-onboarding/_episodes/01-social.md

 * **Not merging your own PRs:**
     Even for small PRs, it's a good idea to have a second pair of eyes to check for typos and formatting issues.
 In general, always get a second opinion before merging your own PR.
 This is a good time to request a review.

+* **Tagging issues with descriptive labels:**
+    For community-submitted issues, remember to label them as a Maintainer, even if you are not going to immediately take action.
+This shows contributors that issues are being paid attention to and encourages others to take action on issues.

+> ## How to Label Issues
+> To find a list of issue labels, their corresponding meanings, and when to use each,
+> take a look at this guide on [How to label issues](https://docs.carpentries.org/topic_folders/maintainers/github_labels.html) in the Carpentries handbook.
+> The guide also includes instructions on how to populate a Github repository with these issues.
+{: .callout}

 Being open to new contributions while keeping the lessons sleek and teachable is a difficult balancing act.
 It's ok to say no to a